J League 30th Anniversary Match

 I would like to push forward with Urawa every day for the best moment to visit Urawa again.
 We are Reds!

-My daughter had just been born at the end of October, so I didn't leave my wife and daughter to go to the stadium by myself.
-We chose to cheer, and the whole family enjoyed the long-awaited moment of joy.
+My daughter had just been born at the end of October, so instead of leaving my wife and daughter behind and going to the stadium alone, I chose to cheer on the team together with my wife and newborn daughter in front of the TV at home, and we all enjoyed the long-awaited moment of joy together as a family.

 Hokkaido trip for the first time in my life.
 At the moment of winning, I switched to a one-night, two-day bullet trip and took the first flight in the morning to Haneda.
 There are also red companions on the plane.
 As we landed safely and headed for the exit, CA-san said WE are reds!
 And a glimpse of the badge from the pocket of the uniform.